mswantek68/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 ## Next step

-You cam use existing measures to create your first customer segment on the **Segments** page.
+You can use existing measures to create your first customer segment on the **Segments** page.
 For more information, see [Segments](pm-segments.md).